Discover why Moffat is Scotland’s best-kept secret

 Moffat is also the perfect haven for birdwatchers.
 Take the time to stop and look out – there are plenty of opportunities to spot peregrine falcons (the world’s fastest animal), buzzards, red kites – and maybe even a golden eagle.

-Grab your free guide today
+Grab a FREE guide today